 The city was painted pink to celebrate the visit of King Edward VII of the Britons in 1876.
+Pink being the traditional regal colour and is also associated with hospitality.
 Our only hope was that after our shenanigans it would be painted red!

 The Ace Hotel promised us a “Royal Stay” but that was only true if we were the King and Queen of Dirtville.
 Oh well you cannot win them all.

 We headed around the corner and after dodging some wandering bovine (see below) we settled into the rooftop lounge of the Ozone Restaurant for some nice Thali dinner.